Legislation

 What is a data permit?

-A data permit is a fixed-term authorisation granted by a public authority to use individual-level personal data for a specific purpose, for example, for research, compiling statistics or carrying out official duties.
+A data permit is a fixed-term authorisation granted by a public authority to use individual-level personal data for a specific, clearly defined purpose, such as research or compiling statistics.

-Once a data permit is granted, the dataset is delivered to the processor in a pseudonymised format.
-This means that identifying information has been replaced with codes, so individuals cannot be directly identified.
-The data may only be processed in a secure processing environment with no direct internet access.
+The permit holder is given access only to the data necessary for the research.
+The dataset is delivered in pseudonymised form: names and personal identity codes are replaced with codes, so individuals cannot be identified.
+The data may only be processed in a secure processing environment without an internet connection, and only named individuals are granted access.

 Read more: